 Music streaming service

 Can an artist make a living from Spotify streams?

 Spotify doesn't want to say what exactly artists earn because it depends on many factors.
-However, according to many musicians, artists have to have millions of streams to live from their music.
+However, according to simple calculations, artists have to have millions of streams to live from their music.